ps99-io/HackMole/README.md

 - Creating success predictor and loan predictor models.
 - Using razorpay api in our application.
 - Deciding which model is best for classification as per our need.
+- Creating our own datasets to train our ML models

 ## 💡 features
 - View the history, reviews and growth of the startups on the go.